Dual Credit/Early Admission (Concurrent Enrollment) Programs

 - All ITV (Interactive Television Course) classes and some online, internet based classes are “pooled” with other high schools, and a specific number of seats are allocated to each school.
 Enrollment in any dual credit class taught by a WCJC instructor are on a “first come, first serve” basis.
 Students who register and pay first will be enrolled in the class.
 When the class reaches its maximum number of students, the class will be closed.

-- An eligible student who enrolls in a dual credit course requiring TSI readiness in Reading, Writing, or Mathematics under the PSAT or PLAN provisions and who does not earn a "C" or higher in the course must demonstrate eligibility (TSI readiness) to enroll in additional dual credit courses.
+- An eligible student who enrolls in a dual credit course requiring TSI readiness in Reading, Writing, or Mathematics under STAAR EOC Algebra, STAAR EOC English II, PSAT or PLAN waivers and who does not earn a "C" or higher in the course must demonstrate eligibility (TSI readiness) to enroll in additional dual credit courses.
 This may require additional testing on a separate testing instrument.

 - Students who complete WCJC dual credit classes and plan to transfer to other institutes of higher education after high school should submit a request for a final WCJC transcript to be sent to their prospective institution.